js-dxtools/webpack-validator/README.md

 **Note**: This is not yet implemented via cli options, the default rules will apply in that case.

 #### Quiet Mode
-If you want to mute console output apart from errors, set `--quiet` (`-q`) or `validate(config, yourSchema, {quiet: true})`.
+If you want to mute console output apart from errors, set `--quiet` (`-q`) or `validate(config, { quiet: true })`.
 This is particularly useful if you are using webpack `--json` as you'll want to avoid writing additional text to the JSON output.

-#### Validate All **package.json** `scripts`
+#### Validate all **package.json** `scripts`
 It is possible to use the CLI to validate all your **package.json** `scripts` related configurations at once by using `--all-scripts` (`-a`).
 The system will try to guess the convention you are using and then executes validation against each script target based on that.

 #### Advanced Usage
-If you need to access the validation results directly and want to control the side-effects (i.e. console.log output, `process.exit(1)` on fail behaviour) yourself, you can call the validation function like so: `validate(config, yourSchema, { returnValidation: true })`.
+If you need to access the validation results directly and want to control the side-effects (i.e. console.log output, `process.exit(1)` on fail behaviour) yourself, you can call the validation function like so: `validate(config, { returnValidation: true })`.
 This will make 1) the function return the validation results instead of your configuration and 2) not perform any side effects.

 #### Support
 Because this module uses the amazing `Joi` validation library, this module only supports Node >=4.0.0.